rebuschain/rebus.docs/economic-overview/asset.md

 # Native Asset (REBUS)

-REBUS, the native coin of the Rebus chain and carries a variety of use cases within the ecosystem, including:
+REBUS, the native coin of the Rebus chain which carries a variety of use cases within the ecosystem, including:

 * **securing the proof of stake network,**
 * **on-chain governance,** for the Community fund pool and the Ethical fund pool.